Using Your Internal Networks to Boost Your Media Campaign

 Whether it is a new promotion, event, or program at your organization, making your fellow employees aware of your project early will set up your project for success in the long term.
 We help companies create these mini-communications plans to help enhance company culture and ensure your marketing campaigns succeed.

 As a simple suggestion, inform your staff of a new marketing project you are working on at the beginning of the project.
 That could be a simple email with attractive imagery.
-Remember, internal staff members are just like any other audience; they need to be motivated through emotion to act.
+Remember, internal staff members are just like any other audience; they must be emotionally motivated to act.
 Include an outline of the project with milestones and direct ways that they can help.

 Reach higher-ups first

 If you think it will just be too much information, reach the higher-ups in that department so at least that department head will know and communicate it to their team.
-Have a list of asks to that department head.
+Have a list of tasks for that department head.
 Better yet, ask for ways THEY think the campaign can better succeed.
 Now you are creating a feedback loop within our organization and growing buy-in.

 Be vulnerable; this creates a warm company culture.

 When people feel they have a say in how things will work, they take ownership but make sure you are looking for their help.
 For example, say, "I need your help.
-Do you think you could think of a few ideas and get back to me with how your department can be part of this so we can include it in the marketing plan?"
+Could you think of a few ideas and get back to me with how your department can be part of this so we can include it in the marketing plan?"

-I suggest creating a deadline and making sure you and them settle on some goals and deadlines for how they plan on participating in the project.
+I suggest creating a deadline and ensuring you and they set some goals and deadlines for how they plan to participate in the project.

 Not only will your employees make your marketing campaign work better for you, but communicating with your employees can result in a more satisfied staff.
-In addition, by building an internal team to your communications plan, you create a culture of openness and trust.
+In addition, you create a culture of openness and trust by building an internal team to your communications plan.

 Let us help you develop the internal communications strategy